symfony/webpack-encore/README.rst

 Loading Assets from the manifest.json File
 ------------------------------------------

-Whenever you run webpack, a ``manifest.json`` file is automatically created in your ``outputPath`` directory:
+Whenever you run Webpack, a ``manifest.json`` file is automatically created in your ``outputPath`` directory:

 .. code-block:: json